Thorium/the-elmish-book/chapters/commands/failing-async.md

 Let's implement an example program that has a possibly failing operation.
 Remember that failure is something we want to account for and react upon when it happens.
 This means we need to dispatch messages that convey the fact that something failed.
 These messages typically contain information about failure which is usually an exception but could also be a simple error message of type string.

-Here I thought of a simple async operation that generates a random number between 0.0 and 1.0 after a delay, if then number is less than 0.5 then the operation fails and an exception is thrown but otherwise a normal message is dispatched.
+Here I thought of a simple async operation that generates a random number between 0.0 and 1.0 after a delay, if the number is less than 0.5 then the operation fails and an exception is thrown but otherwise a normal message is dispatched.

-As always we start with the state and the messages types
+As always we start with the state and the message types
 ```fsharp
 type State = {
     Loading : bool